ibexa/documentation-developer/docs/guide/personalization/recommendation_client.md

 `GET https://admin.yoochoose.net/api/<your_customer_id>/item/<your_item_type_id>/<your_item_id>`

+This way uses basic authentication.
-This way requires BASIC Auth.
-BASIC Auth username is the `customerID` and the password is the license key.
+The username is the customer ID and the password is the license key.

 ??? note "Example response"